The Skilled Nominated visa (subclass 190) allows points-tested skilled workers to live and work in Australia as a permanent resident.

 International PhD graduates

-The Victorian Government offers a streamlined pathway for visa nomination for international PhD graduates.
-Applications will be priority processed within two weeks and applicants must meet all eligibility requirements to apply.
-Learn more about the streamlined pathway for international PhD graduates.
+The Victorian Government offers a pathway for visa nomination for international PhD graduates.
+Applications will be processed within twelve weeks and applicants must meet all eligibility requirements to apply.
+Learn more about the pathway for international PhD graduates.

 When you migrate to Melbourne you need to ensure that you have enough financial resources available for you and any family members who are dependent on you.
 Financial resource requirements are in place to ensure you can support yourself and your family before you find work.

 See the table below for minimum required financial resources for visa nomination.

 |Number of dependents